 Among the many reasons to love birdwatching is the fact that you can do it anywhere, including from the comfort of your own home.
 That’s especially true in the fall, when many resident species are actively preparing for the winter, and migrators are passing through.
-Just looking out your window with a pair of binoculars, you could conceivably spot up to 200 species.
+Just looking out your window with a pair of binoculars, you could conceivably spot up over 100 species.

 With birds facing more threats from a changing climate and human activity, you can help birds by making your yard more bird-friendly.
 Follow these steps to make your yard more attractive to birds of all sorts:

 1. Plant native species.